What is Groundworks Collaborative?

 Groundworks Collaborative was established in 2015 following the merger of two well-established organizations: the Brattleboro Area Drop In Center and Morningside Shelter (having previously been in existence for 27 and 36 years respectively).
 Groundworks Collaborative provides ongoing support to families and individuals facing a full continuum of housing and food insecurities in the greater Brattleboro area.

 Groundworks operates our region’s largest and busiest food shelf.

 The Representative Payee Program provides financial management by serving as an intermediary between those receiving Social Security disability payments and their benefits.
-The program ensures that rent and basic living expenses are paid before spending money is disbursed to clients, which keeps participants in good financial standing, thereby preventing future threat of homelessness.
+The program ensures that rent and basic living expenses are paid before spending money is disbursed to clients, which keeps participants on budget and in good financial standing, thereby preventing future threat of homelessness.

 We work every day supporting people with a number of challenges that lead to food and housing insecurities.
 We realize that real change will not come until the overall system – that allows people to be homeless and hungry – changes.
 Changeworks is a committee made up of Groundworks Board members and community volunteers, working to:

 The Vulnerable Population Care Coordinator is a Registered Nurse and employee of Brattleboro Memorial Hospital who is available on-site at Groundworks Drop In Center for 16 hours each week.
 A member of BMH’s Community Health Team, the VPCC helps clients to connect with a Primary Care Physician, makes referrals to dental, counseling, and other specialists, and often accompanies clients to medical appointments as an advocate.

 Groundworks hosts a Licensed Mental Health Clinician from the Brattleboro Retreat for 16 hours each week – offering early recovery and clinical counseling support to residents of Groundworks Shelter.